lzap/Piano162Logic/README.md

 The grand piano was sampled in high quality (96kHz) with two mic configurations (close and ambient) without and with sustain pedal for sympathetic resonance.
 Each of the 88 keys has five velocity levels (pp, p, mp, mf, f), every sample is present twice for round-robin and sample files are well organized with good names.

 The download size is 4.7 GB and all 3520 samples are distributed in FLAC format, an efficient loseless compression.
 Logic Sampler does not support FLAC encoding, therefore all samples must be converted to WAV in order to be able to load the instrument.
-Make sure you have at least 19 GB of free space.
+Make sure you have at least 19 GB of free space before you start.

 ## Instructions